mooooorice/AdventOfCode2023/DayTemplate/README.txt

     Right click on the TestAllDays project -> add -> Reference -> select new Project Replace the topmost using
     Rename class (public class Test)
-    Add solution of the example to test run dotnet restore
+    Run tests to see if it everything works (should both succeed) Add solution of the example to test run dotnet restore
 Push to git?